-The decision to choose a posed vs. lifestyle photo is yours, and we’re happy to take pictures in multiple scenarios.
+The decision to choose a studio posed session vs. an in home lifestyle session is yours, and we’re happy to discuss your options over the phone.

-We offer a bean bag that’s very popular.
-Your child can be posed laying on their side, in the “Tushie Up” pose, the “taco” pose, or with their chin on their hands.
+We offer naked newborn table poses that’s very popular.
+Your child can be posed laying on their side, in the “Tushie Up” pose, or with their chin on their hands.

 We also offer wrapped poses, and we can take photos of children with props, as well as with parents and siblings.
 We offer newborn retouching for all photos to remove any imperfections such as flaking skin, scratches, or blotches.

 Pre-Session Packing List – What You Should Bring

 If you want, you don’t have to bring a thing.
 Our studio has everything you need for your photo shoot.
 However, for a fun, productive, and stress-free experience, we recommend that you bring the following:

 White clothing – dress for mom, shirt for dad.
 No logos or prints.

 A change of clothes for mom, dad, and siblings, if desired